Did you know parent involvement is the number one predictor of early literacy success?

 Home Reading Folders

-The first thing you’ll want to work out and organize is what children will take home with their home readers.
+The first thing you’ll want to work out and organise is what children will take home with their home readers.

 Here are some home reading journal templates: